 The origins of hip-hop dance can be traced back to 1967 in the South Bronx neighborhood of New York City, which was one of the poorest and most disadvantaged areas at the time.
 It was here that a Jamaican DJ known as Kool Herc started organizing parties and performing rap music while also playing records.
 As part of the parties, he would occasionally allow dancers to show off their skills by performing to the musical breaks in his music.
 This led to the development of the first dance movements and styles that would later be known as hip-hop dance.
 These early dance styles were characterized by their rhythmic patterns and energetic movements, which were often performed to the beat of hip-hop music.

 70's – Afrika Bambaataa

-The word hip-hop wasn't there yet.
-It was invented a few years later in 1974 by DJ Africa Bambaataa when an adult culture already needed a common name.
-The word "hip" came from the African American dialect and was used to refer to the moving parts of the human body - legs, and arms.
-Besides, the word "hip" was used in the meaning of "acquisition of knowledge, improvement."
+The term "hip-hop" had not yet been coined.
+It was invented a few years later in 1974 by DJ Africa Bambaataa when the culture developed and needed a common name.
+The word "hip" is derived from African American slang and refers to the moving parts of the body, such as the legs and arms.
+Besides, the word "hip" was used the meaning "acquisition of knowledge, improvement."
 The word "hop" means "jump".
-Thus, united, two words express the idea of the whole hip-hop trend - moving forward, developing, understanding modern life.
+Thus, united, two words express the idea of the whole hip-hop trend - moving forward, developing, and understanding modern life.

 Посмотреть эту публикацию в Instagram

-That same year, 1974, the Bambaataa formed the five pillars of hip-hop:
+That same year, 1974, the Bambaataa established the five basics of hip-hop:

-- MCing - is a combination of words and music, when a performer starts improvised or pre-conceived words to the rhythms.
+- MCing - is a combination of words and music, when a performer starts improvising or pre-conceived words to the rhythms.